Risks for Heatstroke

 Early signs of heatstroke include:

 - High body temperature (more than 40 degrees)

 - Excessive panting

 - Bluish-purple or bright red gums, due to inadequate oxygen supply to the tissues.

 If your dog’s body temperature reaches above 40 degrees or it is exhibiting the above symptoms, apply immediate first aid.
-The most important thing is to get his or her body temperature down to a normal level.
+The most important thing is to get their body temperature down to a normal level.

 - Get them drinking.
-If your dog is able to drink, give him or her a large bowl of water.
+If your dog is able to drink, give them a large bowl of water.